AImageLab-zip/MONKEY_challenge_ziplab/README.md

 5. Run the `test_run.sh` in the `docker_inference_grand_challenge` folder.
 The script will create a docker container installing all the required dependencies, then run the inference via the entrypoint `inference.py` script.

 6. If successful, 3 JSONs files for the predictions will be in the `docker_inference_grand_challenge/test/output` folder.

+7. (OPTIONAL) If the inference was successfull, you can use the `save.sh` script to save the compressed container for uploading it in the Grand Challenge website.
+You can then compress the models inside the `docker_inference_grand_challenge/example_model` folder also for uploading them separately in the Grand Challenge platform.
+You can do that by running:

+         tar -czvf ensemble_compressed_models.tar.gz -C /docker_inference_grand_challenge/example_model/ .

 ### Option B - Inference using Conda env (less reproducible)